Mesoamerican ballgame

-The Mesoamerican ballgame had important ritual aspects, and major formal ballgames were held as ritual events.
-Late in the history of the game, some cultures occasionally seem to have combined competitions with religious human sacrifice.
-The sport was also played casually for recreation by children and may have been played by women as well.
+The game had important ritual aspects, and major formal ballgames were held as ritual events.
+Late in the history of the game, some cultures occasionally seem to have combined competitions with human sacrifice.
+The sport was also played casually for recreation by children.

-Pre-Columbian ballcourts have been found throughout Mesoamerica, as for example at Copán, as far south as modern Nicaragua, and possibly as far north as what is now the U.S. state of Arizona.
-These ballcourts vary considerably in size, but all have long narrow alleys with slanted side-walls against which the balls could bounce in.
+Pre-Columbian ballcourts have been found throughout Mesoamerica, as for example at Copán, as far south as Nicaragua, and later, in Oasisamerican sites as far north as Arizona.
+These ballcourts vary considerably in size, but all have long, narrow alleys with slanted side-walls or vertical walls against which the balls could bounce.